DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 <p><strong><em>Eyebite (Morgantha Only).</em></strong> Morgantha casts or uses *eyebite*.
 A target that succeeds on the saving throw is dazed instead.</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Tail Swipe (Bella Only).</em></strong> Bella swipes her tail in a 10-foot cone.
 Each creature within that area must make a DC 17 Dexterity saving throw, taking 9 (2d8) bludgeoning damage and falling prone on a failure.
 A creature that succeeds on the saving throw takes half as much damage and doesn't fall prone.</p>
 <p><strong><em>Hallucinatory Mist (Bella Only).</em></strong> Bella sprays a 30-foot cone of pearlescent mist.
-Each creature within the mist must make a DC 17 Constitution saving throw or be dazed until the start of Bella's next turn.</p>
+Each creature within the mist must make a DC 16 Constitution saving throw or be dazed until the start of Bella's next turn.</p>
 <p><strong><em>Stomp (Offalia Only).</em></strong> Offalia stomps the ground around her.
 Each creature within a 5-foot radius must make a DC 17 Dexterity saving throw, taking 11 (2d10) bludgeoning damage on a failure and half as much damage on a success.</p>
 <p><strong><em>Fiend's Trumpet (Offalia Only).</em></strong> Offalia releases a sonorous, low-pitched trumpet from her horn.
-Each humanoid creature within a 60-foot radius must make a DC 17 Wisdom saving throw or subtract 1d4 from their next attack roll, ability check, or saving throw.</p>
+Each humanoid creature within a 60-foot radius must make a DC 16 Wisdom saving throw or subtract 1d4 from their next attack roll, ability check, or saving throw.</p>
 <p><strong><em>Enervating Ring (Morgantha Only).</em></strong> Tendrils of inky darkness reach out from Morgantha, touching each creature within a 10-foot radius.
-Each target must make a Constitution saving throw or take 9 (2d8) necrotic damage and be slowed until the end of its next turn.</p>
+Each target must make a DC 16 Constitution saving throw or take 9 (2d8) necrotic damage and be slowed until the end of its next turn.</p>
 <p><strong><em>Inflict Nightmares (Morgantha Only).</em></strong> Morgantha conjures a cloud of ethereal mist around a creature she can see within 30 feet, forcing it to succeed on a DC 16 Wisdom saving throw or be stunned until it takes damage or another creature uses its action to shake them awake.
 The creature takes 9 (2d8) psychic damage at the end of its turn if it's still stunned.</p>
 <h3>Reactions</h3>
-<p><strong><em>Tail Lash (Bella Only).</em></strong> In response to taking damage from a creature within 10 feet, Bella makes a ***tail*** attack against her attacker.</p>
+<p><strong><em>Tail Lash (Bella Only).</em></strong> In response to taking damage from a creature within 10 feet, Bella makes a <strong><em>tail</strong></em> attack against her attacker.</p>
-<p><strong><em>Tusks (Offalia Only).</em></strong> In response to taking damage from a melee attack, Offalia makes a ***gore*** attack against her attacker.</p>
+<p><strong><em>Tusks (Offalia Only).</em></strong> In response to taking damage from a melee attack, Offalia makes a <strong><em>gore</strong></em> attack against her attacker.</p>
 <p><strong><em>Shadow Step (Morgantha Only).</em></strong> In response to taking damage from a creature that she can see, Morgantha instead takes half as much damage (rounded down) and teleports up to 30 feet.</p>
 <p><strong><em>Matron's Rebuke (Morgantha Only).</em></strong> In response to taking damage from a creature within 60 feet of her that she can see, Morgantha points her finger and surrounds the creature that damaged her with writhing shadows, forcing it to succeed on a DC 16 Dexterity saving throw or take 11 (2d10) necrotic damage.</p>
 <p><strong><em>Absorb Elements (Any).</em></strong> In response to taking acid, cold, fire, lightning, or thunder damage, the hag uses her reaction to cast *absorb elements*.</p>
 </div>

 ***The Coven.*** The hags begin in their **Bonegrinder Coven** phase.
 Each hag prioritizes a different target—Bella attacking whichever player seems most attractive, Offalia attacking whichever player seems most confident, and Morgantha attacking whichever player seems physically strongest.
-(If two hags share the same prefered target, they have a brief argument, after which one of them shifts to target the next player who meets her qualifications.)
+(If two hags share the same preferred target, they have a brief argument, after which one of them shifts to target the next player who meets her qualifications.)

 When the hags assume their **Nightmare Three** phase, Bella assumes the form of a monstrous giant crocodile, its scales jagged and irregular and its eyes glowing with a baleful light.
 Offalia takes the shape of a demonic elephant, its skin mottled with black veins and its tusks blackened and twisted like corkscrews.
 Finally, Morgantha's skin becomes pitch-black, her eyes becoming inky voids as shadows swirl around her.

 ***Victor Vallakovich.*** In battle, [[Non-Player Characters#Victor Vallakovich|Victor]] remains aloft through the use of his *fly* spell, maintaining a height of 60 feet above the battlefield—and remaining within 60 feet of the windmill—at all times.

 Victor casts *counterspell* at 3rd or 4th level as-needed to counter Morgantha's *lightning bolt* and *eyebite* spells.
-Otherwise, he casts *magic missile* at 3rd, 2nd, and 1st level to avoid collateral damage and minimize the hags' magic resistance.
+Otherwise, he casts *magic missile* at 2nd and 1st level to avoid collateral damage and minimize the hags' magic resistance.

 Victor retains his lone 5th-level spell slot to cast *counterspell* in response to the hags' ***dispel magic*** lair action.
 (See **Dispel Magic** below.)